PaulMatencio/moses/README.md

 	Classification []string `json:"classification,omitempty"`
 }

+## Section

+A document has multiple sections.
+Ecah section is one to multiple range of pages of a document.
+Following is the list of sections: Bibliographie, Description, Abstract, Draws, Claims, Citations, DNA sequences, etc .. pages  of a patent.

+Example of sections of a document : AbsRangePageNumber (abstract), AmdRangePageNumber, etc  (amendement)

+	AbsRangePageNumber []struct {
+		Start int `json:"start"`
+		End   int `json:"end"`
+	} `json:"absRangePageNumber,omitempty"`

+	AmdRangePageNumber []struct {
+		Start int `json:"start"`
+		End   int `json:"end"`
+	} `json:"amdRangePageNumber,omitempty"`

+	BibliRangePageNumber []struct {
+		Start int `json:"start"`
+		End   int `json:"end"`
+	} `json:"bibliRangePageNumber,omitempty"`

 ## Page

-A page of a patent document is an object with metadata and data contaning a tiff and png images, and optionally a pdf or video of this page.
-The page's metadata describe the content of the page.
+A page of a patent document is an object with metadata which describe ist contents and data contaning subpages.
+Subpages are  tiff and png images, and optionally a pdf or video.

+Below is a go structure which describes the content of a page

 	type Pagemeta struct {
 	PubId struct {